18 Tips & Tricks for Visiting Iceland in Winter (October-April)

 In addition, there are many more accommodation options in the city (see our guide on where to stay in Reykjavik for more info).
 Plus, you have a much bigger choice of restaurants.
 More choice usually means better prices too.

-Good to know: Reykjavik has some really nice fireworks on New Year’s eve.
+Good to know: Reykjavik usually has a great fireworks show on New Year’s Eve.

 LEARN MORE: Best Things to Do in Reykjavik & 1-Day Reykjavik Itinerary

-In all the years that I’m running this blog and also our Iceland & Scandinavia travel group on Facebook, I haven’t heard from a single person who didn’t enjoy visiting Iceland in the winter months.
+Over the many years I’ve been running this blog and our Iceland & Scandinavia travel group on Facebook, I honestly haven’t heard from anyone who regretted visiting Iceland in winter.
+Almost everyone says the same thing: it was an incredible trip — but being prepared and staying flexible made all the difference.

-TIP: In addition to winter-specific travel info in this guide, we also have an article with general travel tips for visiting Iceland that you may want to know before your trip.
-Check it out via the link below!
+TIP: In addition to these Iceland winter travel tips, we also have a guide with general travel tips for visiting Iceland year-round.
+It covers practical information that’s useful in any season — check it out via the link below.

 READ ALSO: Iceland Travel Tips